alcorngarry/ErlEngine/README.md

 "Erl" Engine is a passion project with the ultimate goal of making an engine in OpenGL for a party game.
-Right now the game and engine are indestinguishable lol.
-One day this will amount to an end result.